ustaxcourt/ef-cms/docs/entities/Case.md

 ### userId

-The user who added the Case to the System.
+The ID of the User who added the Case to the System.

 > `string` | optional